votabulary/API/README.markdown

     'curl -d '<some json>' -H "Content-Type: application/json" http://localhost:9000/<api-url>'

 # Run
 Use 'sbt run' to run the server locally.
+SBT 0.12.3 max supported version on Heroku.

 # Run on Heroku
 Use sbt-start-script plugin to create a 'start' script in the target folder.